EDUCBA

 Introduction to Dashboard in Excel

-To create a dashboard in Excel, we have to create a pivot table using the data.
+To create a dashboard in Excel, we must create a pivot table using the data.
 For each visual, we must have one single pivot table.
 After that, drag and place the pivot table and create a number of sheets as per need.
 Then, create different visuals using different chart types from the Chart section of the Insert menu tab once we have created and named each Chart.
 Once the charts are created then, cut all the charts from the respective sheet and place them in the sheet for the final dashboard.
 We can even insert the slicers as well for the final dashboard.

 What is Dashboard?